The study of rocks and earth processes, geology will complement other A levels if you are already studying science/earth sciences.

 Learners study the formation of fossils, fossil evidence of evolution, groups of important fossils such as corals, trilobites, ammonites and dinosaurs.
 Methods of dating rocks and identifying evidence of mass extinctions are also investigated alongside the evidence we see today for climate change in the Earth’s past.

-Learners undertake practical laboratory work alongside the theoretical concepts outlined above for units 4 and 5.
+Learners undertake practical laboratory work alongside the theoretical concepts outlined above.
 Topics include the investigation of water flow through different rocks, simulation of fossil preservation and the chemical testing of different metals in relation to groundwater.
+The testing of rocks and minerals, the simulation of earthquakes and investigating the impacts of meteorites.

 Recommended textbooks will be advised by your tutor.
 Use of the Internet and relevant websites will be part of the course.
 Some fieldwork will be undertaken which will involve a small transport cost.